AliElDerawi/MotionButtonAnimator/README.md

 # AnimatedProgressButton

-**"A Custom Animated Progress Button app that animates three statuses of the Button: Idle, Loading, and Completed, with a sleek design, also showcasing clean architecture."**
+**"A Custom Animated Progress View (Button) app that animates three statuses of the Button: Idle, Loading, and Completed, with a sleek design, also showcasing clean architecture."**

-AnimatedProgressButton is an app designed to help developers craft an animated button for download buttons, featuring a custom design and animation.
-It allows you to control the button's three statuses: Idle, Progress, and Completed, using XML.
+AnimatedProgressButton is an app designed to help developers craft an animated view for a download button, featuring a custom design and animation.
+It allows you to control the view's three statuses, Idle, Progress, and Completed, using XML.
 The project also uses MotionScene to animate views after opening a fragment.
 This project is part of the **Udacity Android Kotlin Developer Nanodegree Program**.

 ## Main Features of the Project

 - **MVVM Architecture**: Implements an MVVM pattern for clean, maintainable architecture.
-- **Custom View**: Creates a custom animated button that can change its attributes using XML.
+- **Custom View**: Creates a custom animated view (button) that can change its attributes using XML.
 - **MotionScene**: Implements MotionScene to animate views in the download detail fragment.
 - **Orientation Support**: Adapts to portrait and landscape orientations without losing data.
 - **Notification Handling**: Displays and handles notifications for all Android versions.